JS-NinjaNN/GenDiff/README.md

 # Description

-Gendiff is a cli-app that generates the difference between two files.
+Gendiff is a cli-app that generates the difference between two files and outputs it in one of three formats.
-The app works with formats .json, .yaml (.yml).
+The app works with formats json and yaml(yml).
+Supported output formats: stylish, plain and json

 ---